JagjeevanAK/nEn/README.md

 docker-compose exec backend sh
 ```

-#### Environment Configuration for Docker
+#### Environment Configuration

-When using Docker Compose, configure these environment variables in your `.env` file:
+When using Docker Compose, configure these environment variables should be in your `.env` file:

 ```env
 # PostgreSQL Configuration